<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

-openly-licensed public datasets — a cast-concrete benchmark and a
+openly-licensed public datasets — a cast-concrete benchmark, a

 </list-item>